-- 28 The use of alternative provision must only be used in the following circumstances; - to improve behaviour (Direction to off-site provision to modify behaviour does not require consent of parents/carers under s29A Education Act 2002 or in the case of an academy their general powers in their Articles of Association). - to add value to the child's existing provision (in such cases it is expected that the child will be attending their home school for a set subjects. - 29 The school will put in place monitoring arrangements to ensure attendance at an alternative provision placement is regular and the child is progressing as well, or better than expected to be.
-Reviews of the provision must be no less than 30 school days. - 30 The objectives of the provision, days/times of attendance and duration of provision will be clearly set out from the start as part of the PEP review.
+- The use of alternative provision must only be used in the following circumstances and in consultation with social workers, parents/carers and virtual school; - to improve behaviour (Direction to off-site provision to modify behaviour does not require consent of parents/carers under s29A Education Act 2002 or in the case of an academy their general powers in their Articles of Association). - to add value to the child's existing provision (in such cases it is expected that the child will be attending their home school for a set subjects. - The school will put in place monitoring arrangements to ensure attendance at an alternative provision placement is regular and the child is progressing as well, or better than expected to be.
+Reviews of the provision must be no less than 30 school days. - The objectives of the provision, days/times of attendance and duration of provision will be clearly set out from the start as part of the PEP review.